r3d91ll/metis/docs/theory/Benchmarking/MemoryExperiment.md

             for end in ends:
                 # Get ALL paths (no pruning)
                 all_paths = self.find_all_paths_unpruned(start, end)

+                # Check if any paths exist
+                if not all_paths:
+                    continue  # Skip if no paths found

                 # Score by conveyance
                 scored_paths = [
                     {